brandur/sorg/content/drafts/hacker-analytics.md

 +++
-hook = "A privacy and GDPR friendly approach to getting basic site analytics, and one which is more accurate in an age when adblockers reign supreme." location = "San Francisco" published_at = 2021-02-15T23:45:23Z title = "Minimally Invasive Analytics for Hackers: GoAccess and Athena/SQL"
+hook = "A privacy and GDPR friendly approach to getting basic site analytics, and one which is more accurate in an age when adblockers reign supreme." location = "San Francisco" published_at = 2021-02-16T15:16:18Z title = "Minimally Invasive (and More Accurate) Analytics: GoAccess and Athena/SQL"
 +++

-For years, like half the websites on the internet, I've been using Google Analytics to measure traffic to this site.
-I've never used it as anything other than a glorified hit counter, and as the product's become more complex over the years, I'm regularly confused by its expanding interface.
+For years, like most of the rest of the internet, I've been using Google Analytics to measure traffic to this site without thinking about it too much.
+To me, it's never been anything more than a glorified hit counter, and as the product's become more complex over the years, I'm regularly confused by its expanding interface.

-More recently, concerned with Google's insatiable appetite to track us to every of the internet, I've started looking into more privacy-friendly alternatives.
+More recently, concerned with Google's seemingly insatiable appetite to track us to every corner of the internet, I started looking into more privacy-friendly alternatives.
 I landed on [Goatcounter](https://www.goatcounter.com/), which purposely does not set cookies and makes no attempt to track users, and is GDPR-compliant without a notice.
-It's also got a great, simple interface that has just the information I actually care about.
+It's also got a great, simple interface that's a masterwork of UI design compared to Google's crowded panels; pretty graphs, and only the information I care about.

-But something I noticed after installing it is that although Goatcounter is an independent analytics product with good intentions (track as little as possible), that doesn't keep it safe from being included in uBlock Origin's block list.
-Indeed my adblocker was blocking analytics for my own website:
+But I soon noticed after installing it that although Goatcounter is an independent analytics product with good intentions (to track as little as possible), that doesn't keep it safe from being included in uBlock Origin's block list.
+Indeed, my own adblocker was blocking analytics for my website:

 {{Figure "uBlock Origin blocking analytics sites."
 (ImgSrcAndAltAndClass "/photographs/articles/hacker-analytics/ublock-origin.png" "uBlock Origin blocking analytics sites." "overflowing")}}

-This got me thinking: if a large segment of my visitors are using adblockers, are my analytics even accurate?
+This got me thinking: this site is mostly technical material, and technical people tend to use adblockers.
+If a big segment of my readership are using adblockers, are my analytics even accurate?
 If not, how far are they off?
-It turns out that especially for a technical site like this one, they are absolutely not accurate, and off by _a lot_.
+After some investigation, the answer: they are absolutely _not_ accurate, and off by _a lot_.
 It turns out that if there's any demographic of person who has an adblocker installed -- it's you, dear reader.

-I had a post from this website briefly spike to #1 on Hacker News last week, and decided to try and find out the difference between the traffic my analytics were showing, and the traffic I was actually receiving.
+I had a post from this site briefly spike to #1 on Hacker News last week, and looked at the difference between the traffic my analytics were showing, and the traffic I was actually receiving.

 My estimate is that I got **~2.5x** more unique, non-robot visitors than reported by analytics (~38k versus ~13k), meaning that roughly **60% of users are using an adblocker**.
 Read to the end to see how I got these numbers.

-If analytics products are being blocked at that level, there's a strong argument that it's not worth using them at all -- they're really only giving you a sample of traffic rather than an even semi-complete view.
+If analytics products are being blocked at that level, there's a strong argument that it's not worth using them at all -- you're really only getting a sample of traffic rather than an even semi-complete view.
 So what do you do instead?
 Well, how about analytic'ing like its 1999 by reading log files.
-This is much easier than it sounds because believe it or not, there's some amazing tooling to support it.
+This is easier than it sounds because believe it or not, there's some amazing tooling to support it.

 ## GoAccess (#goaccess)

-[GoAccess](https://goaccess.io/) is a very well-written log parsing and visualizing utility, featuring both a curses-based terminal interface and a web server that will produce HTML.
+[GoAccess](https://goaccess.io/) is a very well-written log parsing and visualizing utility, featuring both a curses-based terminal interface as well as a web server that will produce graphical HTML.

 {{Figure "GoAccess' command line interface."
 (ImgSrcAndAltAndClass "/photographs/articles/hacker-analytics/goaccess.png" "GoAccess' command line interface." "overflowing")}}

-It supports all common web logging formats including from Apache, Nginx, ELBs, and CloudFront.
-This site is [hosted on S3 and served via CloudFront], so I'm using the latter.
+It supports all common web logging formats including those from Apache, Nginx, ELBs, and CloudFront.
+This site is [hosted on S3 and served via CloudFront](/aws-intrinsic-static), so I'm using the latter.
 Logging from CloudFront is easily configurable under the main settings panel for a distribution:

 {{Figure "Configuring CloudFront logging."
 (ImgSrcAndAltAndClass "/photographs/articles/hacker-analytics/cloudfront-logging.png" "Configuring CloudFront logging." "overflowing")}}

-Consider using a log prefix as well so that you can log from multiple sites to the same bucket, and save yourself from configuring the same thing over and over again.
+**Tip:** Consider using a log prefix as well so that you can log from multiple sites to the same bucket, and save yourself from configuring the same thing over and over again.

-Another nice augmentation is to configure the target S3 bucket with an expiration policy.
-This allows you to say, have logs pruned automatically after 30 days. so that you can further protector your visitors privacy, and so that they don't stick around forever eating into your storage costs.
+A nice augmentation is to configure the target S3 bucket with an expiration policy.
+This allows you to say, have logs pruned automatically after 30 days, further protecting your visitors privacy by retaining less, and preventing logs from accumulating forever and eating into your storage costs.

 {{Figure "Creating an S3 lifecycle rule for expiration."
 (ImgSrcAndAltAndClass "/photographs/articles/hacker-analytics/s3-lifecycle-rules.png" "Creating an S3 lifecycle rule for expiration." "overflowing")}}

 (Create a new "lifecycle rule" under the `Management` section of a bucket.
-The settings are all straightforward.)
+The settings from there are all straightforward.)

-With logging now set up, your ready to sync your logs down and start using GoAccess.
+With logging set up, your ready to sync logs down and start using GoAccess.

-### Some ergonomics (#ergonomics)
+### Git ergonomics (#git-ergonomics)

-I have a [Git repository](https://github.com/brandur/logs) that acts as a little analytical test bed for logs.
-I don't commit any actual logs, but it contains a variety of scripts that provide easy shortcuts for frequent tasks.
+I have a [Git repository](https://github.com/brandur/logs) that acts as a little analytical test bed for my logs.
+I don't commit any actual logs, but it contains a variety of scripts that provide easy shortcuts for frequently-used tasks.

 Here's one that uses awscli to sync my logging bucket down locally: